Instructions Reference

 -

-Grounded expression: Evaluates to a value without navigating through streamed content.
+Grounded expression: evaluates to a value without navigating through streamed content.
 Examples:

 @id,$variable,position(), literal values. -

-Free-ranging expression: Navigates through descendant content.
+Free-ranging expression: navigates through descendant content.
 Examples:

 .//item,string(.),sum(item/price).